Are you looking for the best blog sites to boost your business, meet more like-minded people, and write about things you

 To build an eCommerce store, choose the Business plan for $25/month.

 LiveJournal is another blog site that’s been around for a while.
-It’s essentially a social network where users keep a blog or journal, send and receive private messages, and join communities.
+It’s essentially a social network where users keep a personal blog or journal, send and receive private messages, and join communities.

 If you want the cool features like polls or image uploads, or to get rid of LiveJournal ads, you’ll want to upgrade to a paid plan.

 LiveJournal doesn’t have professional templates and isn’t really suited for business or professional blogging.
 We included it on this list because of its enduring popularity.

 LiveJournal only allows a basic blog with limited functionalities.
 A free plan is available.